LuciusColt/CAIN/content/Lore/Case File M-0994.md

 - Joselyn was seized and swallowed whole

-- Kayla performed a precision knife strike, slicing the abdomen open and killing the OGRE
+- Vivienne performed a precision knife strike, slicing the abdomen open and killing the OGRE

 - OGRE destabilized and dissipated, releasing the palace structure